How solicitors charge their clients

 Can my solicitor ask for money in advance for costs and disbursements?

-Yes, solicitors can ask clients for money in advance for things like barrister's fees, medical reports and filing fees.
+Yes, solicitors can ask clients for money in advance for their costs and disbursements.
+Disbursements are things like barrister's fees, medical reports and filing fees.
 However, your solicitor must put your money into a trust account until the money is spent in accordance with your directions.
 The solicitor should provide you with details of how this money is spent on your behalf.

 What if I win my case?